Pinoccio/docs/ScoutCommands.md

 #### Parameters

- - *value* - A string or integer value to be saved as a string.
+ - *value* - A string or unsigned integer value to be saved as a string.

 #### Return Values
 The index of the created key entry